lucisgit/moodle-filter_jwplayer/README.md

 Note for developers
 -------------------

-The filer extends core_media_player class, which allows it to use the same neat approach to embed JW Player as used for other players in the core.
+The filter extends core_media_player class, which allows it to use the same neat approach to embed JW Player as used for other players in the core.

 The filter can easily be extended if required, so that you may use JW Player